 2021 2026 2031 2033

-Convenience Retail 160 926 1,963 2 267
+Convenience Retail 160 926 1 062 2 267

-Floorspace (sqm.) -160 926 1,905 2,367
+Floorspace (sqm.) -160 920 1,963 2,367

 Comparison Retail -3,479 35 3,851 5,359

 Floorspace

 (sqm.)

 - Whilst the main towns and smaller centres in Newark and Sherwood District appear to be vital and viable, they are nevertheless vulnerable to increased competition from out-of-centre retailing and the growth of internet shopping.
-Newark Town Centre is shown to have lost market share to competing out-of-centre foodstores, retail warehouses and retail parks.
+Newark Town Centre is shown to have lost market share to competing out-ofcentre foodstores, retail warehouses and retail parks.
 There has also been dynamic growth in smaller convenience stores operated by the major grocers.
-Where proposed on the edge or outside of smaller centres, this form of retail development can result in significant adverse impact on trading performance and overall vitality and viability particularly where a centre is anchored by a smaller supermarket(s) or convenience stores; - The District Council has an important role in promoting, guiding and delivering new investment and development within Centres over the Plan Period to help underpin their continued vitality and viability.
+Where proposed on the edge or outside of smaller centres, this form of retail development can result in significant adverse impact on trading performance and overall vitality and viability - particularly where a centre is anchored by a smaller supermarket(s) or convenience stores; - The District Council has an important role in promoting, guiding and delivering new investment and development within Centres over the Plan Period to help underpin their continued vitality and viability.
 A number of development opportunities and interventions have been identified.
-In respect of Newark Town Centre this includes development opportunities at the Buttermarket,

-- Corn Exchange and the Carter Gate Area.
-Whilst with respect to Ollerton, the improvement of linkages between Tesco and the District Centre and the redevelopment of the existing allocation OB/RE/1 and Forest Centre; and - The assessment of leisure expenditure indicates that there is potential to support additional leisure facilities over the plan period.
-There is the potential, subject to market demand, for an expansion of food and beverage provision across the various centres, and the capacity to support additional cinema screens in Newark over the plan period.
+In respect of Newark Town Centre this includes development opportunities at the Buttermarket, Corn Exchange and the Carter Gate Area.
+Whilst with respect to Ollerton, the improvement of linkages between Tesco and the District Centre and the redevelopment of the existing allocation OB/RE/1 and Forest Centre; and - There is the potential, subject to market demand, for an expansion of food and beverage provision across the various centres, and the capacity to support additional cinema screens in Newark over the plan period. - 5.32 Based on the requirements of national policy and utilising the findings of the Town Centre & Retail Study, a retail hierarchy and network of centres has been developed and this will form the basis for retail and service provision across the District.
+It sets the framework for development and change, assists the Council with development control decisions for planning applications for retail and other town centre uses and helps ensure that such uses are located in appropriately sized centres across the District.